Complete SEO Guide · 2025 Edition

 - Original research, data, or insights not available on the merchant’s product page

-- Comparative context that helps readers make an informed decision
+- Comparative context that helps readers make an informed decision between competing options

-Strategic Placement and Anchor Text Optimization
+Strategic Placement and Anchor Text Optimisation

 Affiliate Link Density: Finding the Right Balance

-Warning Signs of Affiliate Over-Monetization
+⚠ Warning Signs of Affiliate Over-Monetisation

 - Multiple affiliate links within a single short paragraph

-- Every product mentioned linked with an affiliate tag regardless of context
+- Every product mentioned linked with an affiliate tag, regardless of context

 - Affiliate links appearing within the first 100 words before any meaningful content